wmthompson1/SQL-Projects-public/Documentation/Help-md/VM/Manufacturing_Window_Viewing_Options.md

 material requirements in a leg.
 Use left and right keys to move between legs.

+#### Graphical view: card layout details

+- Each object (header, operation, material, leg) is represented by an index-card showing key fields such as ID, Quantity, and Status.
+- Cards are color-coded by object type; configure colors under Options → Color Preferences.
+- Card stacking and overlap are controlled by Size Preferences and the Top Down / Header Cards behind Other Cards settings.
+- Navigation: click a card to select, use arrow keys to move, double-click to open the detail dialog; use the context menu for quick actions (Insert, Delete, Copy From).

+#### Two-window material panel behavior

+- In two-window modes the material pane displays only materials for the currently-selected operation, allowing focused edits.
+- Selecting a different operation refreshes the material pane; edits made in the pane affect that operation's material requirements directly.
+- Use the material pane to adjust quantities, costs, vendor info, and to add non-inventory specification lines when needed.

 ### Selecting Objects in Text Viewing Mode

 To select any object, click its line.
 A right-pointing arrow is